aerkiaga's blog

 I also re-learnt the ways of Taskwarrior, a command-line task management software.
 I tried it long ago, but now that I've already transferred most of my workflow to the keyboard by virtue of tools like tmux and Vim, I'm starting to really feel the increased productivity.

-How, s Nacre?
+How's Nacre?
 Well, this week was more calm, with just some work on struct code generation.
 The goal is to get different data structures working and tested, then proceed to the next task in the roadmap, namely adapting the command-line interface.

 For the first half of the week, I got Nacre a little bit further forward; now it's possible to compile some relatively simple programs.
 The tests working so far showcase some Bool operations and an Option::map, which requires enums with fields, closure passing, plenty of foreign function interface gimmicks and generic specialization.
 The test code for this one looks like this: